 Scope: global.

 Type: required.

 Intent: out.

 - 1. A call to this routine must precede any other PSBLAS call. - 2.
-It is an error to specify a value for np greater than the number of processes available in the underlying parallel execution environment.
+It is an error to specify a value for np greater than the number of processes available in the underlying base parallel environment.

-psb_info - Return information about PSBLAS parallel environment icontxt the communication context identifying the virtual parallel machine.
+$psb\info$ - Return information about PSBLAS parallel environment icontxt the communication context identifying the virtual parallel machine.